 - And let's not forget Hordak, who can shapeshift his own body into any kind of weapon needed.

-- Inspector Gadget's hat could function as one when it deigns working right.
+- Inspector Gadget's hat can function as one when it deigns working right.

 - Guardian Keytools from ReBoot (Also a Green Lantern Ring), such as Bob's Glitch.

-- Galtar and the Golden Lance: the titular weapon is somewhere between this trope and Swiss Army Weapon as it starts off as a stick that looks like a pair of collapsed pummels, extends into a double-sword/lance, can bifuburcate into a pair of swords, or recombine into a more powerful sword.
+- Galtar and the Golden Lance: The title weapon is somewhere between this trope and Swiss Army Weapon as it starts off as a stick that looks like a pair of collapsed pummels, extends into a double-sword/lance, can bifuburcate into a pair of swords, or recombine into a more powerful sword.

 - The Bayard sidearm from Voltron: Legendary Defender, which goes from a knuckleduster-like standby mode, to a Hard Light projected weapon fit for its Paladin wielder.
 Big Bad Emperor Zarkon, the original Black Paladin ten millennia back, kept his Bayard when he betrayed his team.
 He's shown to be able to access multiple weapon modes, including (but likely not limited to) a cutlass, energy shield, BFG, chain whip, giant mace, and BFS!

 - Transformers: Robots in Disguise has Decepticon Hunters, able to take the form of any weapon the wielder can think of.
 Each of the team has his or her preferred mode, but will use other forms as needed.

 - Lord Dominator from Wander over Yonder can morph the gloves on her armor into any sort of weapon she desires, but usually sticks to just shooting blasts of lava and icicles later on.
 In 'The Battle Royale', she contemplates about what one to use to make her grand entrance (quoted above).